kezizhou/golfathonWebApp/README.md

 This web app utilizes AWS for infrastructure and security.
 The "aws" folder contains CloudFormation templates used to setup this application.

 ### Jenkins
-The Jenkinsfile allows for the automated build and push of images to Docker Hub, as well as pushing files to S3.
+The Jenkinsfiles allow for the automated build and push of images to Docker Hub, as well as pushing files to S3.

 There are 2 methods that could be used to automate this application, which have been separated by Git branches: